second-order-ai/singapore-postcode-geocoding/README.md

 Take a look at the [Kedro documentation](https://docs.kedro.org) to get started.

+## App Information

+The Streamlit web application is available at: [https://sg-postcode-geocoding.streamlit.app/](https://sg-postcode-geocoding.streamlit.app/)

+The app code is located in `src/singapore_postcode_geocoding/app/`

 ## Rules and guidelines

 In order to get the best out of the template: